kieras/zombie-projects-watcher/README.md

 Helps your team control infra costs by pointing potential unused 'zombie' projects.

-If you use the Slack integration, the Owners of the Projects receive messages like this one:"
+If you use the Slack integration, the Owners of the Projects receive messages like this one:

 ![Example Slack message](example-slack-message.png?raw=true "Example Slack message")